anthonysomerset/Finger-Puppet/README.md

 ---------------

-Alternatively, if you want to live on the bleeding edge and eschew your distribution's packages, you can run Rump entirely from RubyGems or Git.
+Alternatively, if you want to live on the bleeding edge and eschew your distribution's packages, you can run finger-puppet entirely from RubyGems or Git.
 This gives you a whole bunch of advantages:

  * You only need Ruby installed on your system to run Puppet